sourceryinstitute/OpenCoarrays/INSTALL.md

 * The [linuxbrew] package manager installs OpenCoarrays on all Linux distributions.
 * Debian-based distributions such as Ubuntu provide an "open-coarrays" [APT package].
 * [Arch Linux] provides an [aur package].
-* [HPCLinux] includes a pre-installed copy of OpenCoarrays.
+* An [HPCLinux] installation script is in the [developer-scripts] subdirectory (available via git clone only).
-* [EasyBuild], a software build and installation framework, can install OpenCoarrays on Linux distributions
+* [EasyBuild] can install OpenCoarrays on Linux distributions
 * [Spack], a multiplatform package manager, can also install OpenCoarrays on Linux distributions

 [linuxbrew] does not require `sudo` privileges and will generally provide the most up-to-date OpenCoarrays release because linxubrew